Stand up for the facts!

 To be sure, a per-capita approach is the best way to compare Milwaukee and New York City, which is approximately 10 times larger.
 In this case, though, Johnson was pretty vague in declaring the city led in "one of the more recent years."
 Which year?

 When asked for backup, Johnson’s staff pointed to 2016 and provided two articles — one published by the Milwaukee Journal Sentinel, the other by Wiscontext, which is part of PBS Wisconsin.

 Both articles reported that Milwaukee had a higher gun recovery per capita versus some of the country’s largest metropolitan cities.

 In 2016, the 2,421 guns recovered by Milwaukee police translated into a rate of 406.84 guns per 100,000 people, according to the Journal Sentinel article.

-The City of Chicago report was comparing its experience to that of other large cities, and was largely aimed at determining where guns used in crimes come from.
+The city of Chicago report was comparing its experience with that of other large cities, and was largely aimed at determining where guns used in crimes come from.

 In any case, that means the rate in Milwaukee, in that year, was 10 times that of New York.